roihan123/Grow-a-Garden-Auto/README.md

 ## Features
 Virage Grow A Garden Macro has a couple of different features it is capable of.
 These include:
- - Automatic Buying From all Shops, with the options to check the items you want the macro to purchase
+ - Automatic buying from all Shops, with the options to check the items you want the macro to purchase
- - Automatic Crops Collecting and Selling, so you can afk and get Sheckles
+ - Automatic crop Collecting and Selling, so you can afk and get Sheckles

  Discord Server: [https://discord.com/VirageMacros](https://discord.com/invite/BPPSAG8MN5)